bjin02/SI507-FinalProject/README.md

 ### Part 3: Implementing the classes, functions, models and Connecting to Database

 - Part 0: Implement the Info, Post data class to model the data
-	- The class should include a __repr__ method that can descripe the National Park data
+	- The class should include a __repr__ method that can descripe the Post/Info data
-	- And a __contains__ method to check if the National Park data contains required location information
+	- And a __contains__ method to check if the Post data contains some words in Summary
 - Part 1: Use this class definition for database models in your program
 	- Process the raw data to model the Post data into instances of the classes
 - Part 2: Connect to the database and get Info and Post database tables data